mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 nothing # hide
 ```

 Next, solve this new power system.
-During the execution of the [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function, the primal starting values will first be set, and these values will be defined according to the values given above:
+During the execution of the [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function, the primal starting values will first be set to the values given above:
 ```@example DCOptimalPowerFlow
 solve!(system, analysis)
 ```